 No, because it can be false, it can be faked.
 That's the problem.
-And we're losing trust in those kinds of metrics, including, for example, star ratings.
-Do you know that the most effective star rating on a review site, at online review site is not, not all fives?
+And we're losing, trust in those kinds of metrics, including for example, star ratings.
+Do you know that the most effective star rating on a review site at online review site?
+Is not not all fives.
 It's between 4.2 and 4.7.
-If you get below that, people think, "Oh, this isn't so hot."
+If you get below that people think, "Oh, this isn't so hot."

-Guy Kawasaki: How do you make an assertion like that?
-How did you do research, or whoever did the research, how do they come up with such an interesting finding like that?
+Guy Kawasaki: How do you make an assertion like that? how did you do research or whoever did the research, how do they come up with such an interesting finding like that?

 Robert Cialdini: Because it said the site is genuine.
 These people are informing up the data.

-Guy Kawasaki: Well, Bob, I just went through the Apple podcast app, and I looked up my cumulative average review, and it's 4.5.
+Guy Kawasaki: Well, Bob, I just went through the Apple podcast app and I looked up my cumulative average review, and it's 4.5.

 Robert Cialdini: You're a winner, man.
 And you deserve it.

 Rumor has it, there's a seventh principle.
 What is it?

 Robert Cialdini: Yeah, it is called unity.
-And as an influence principle, it goes as follows: if a communicator can convince his or her audience that they share a meaningful social identity, everything becomes easier within the influence process.
-If I can say to my fellow group members, not Guy is like us, if I can say Guy is one of us, it changes everything.
-Guy is of us.
-Because when people see someone else as within the boundaries of we, who they will describe as we, they trust that person more.
-They believe that person more, they cooperate with that person more, and they say yes to that person more.
-There was a nice little study done on a college campus, researchers took a young woman, put her on a college walkway, and had her ask college students passing by to donate to the United Way.
-And she was, she was carrying a United Way can, a canister.
+And as an influence principle, it goes as follows.
+If a communicator can convince his or her audience that they share a meaningful social identity. everything becomes easier within the influence process.
+If I can say to my fellow group members, not Guy is like us.

+If I can say guy is one of us, it changes everything.
+Guy is of us. because when people see someone else as within the boundaries of we, who they will describe as we, they trust that person more, they believe that person more, they cooperate with that person more, and they say yes to that person more.
+There was a nice little study done on a college campus.

+Researchers took a young woman.
+Put her on a college walkway and had her ask college students passing by to donate to the United Way.
+And she was, she was carrying a United Way.
+Can attend a canister.
 She got some contributions.
-If she proceeded the request with one sentence, "I'm a student here too,” she more than doubled contributions.
+If she proceeded the request with one sentence, "I'm a student here too." she more than doubled contributions.
 I'm one of you.
-I'm of you.
-And everybody down came the barriers to compliance.
-So we can do that to the extent that that's possible.
-This becomes something that is in the toolbox that can be used.
+I'm a view and everybody down came the barriers to compliance.
+So we can do that to the extent that that's possible. this, becomes, something that is in the tool box. that can be used.

 Guy Kawasaki: But, hypothetically speaking, Bob, how can a white billionaire convince poor white people that he's one of them?